 Although the strict territorial regulations have since been lifted, infrastructure is not easily built and thus the landscape has not changed much.
 China Mobile, however, has been catching up quickly in recent years and has gained considerable market share.

-Other minor carriers include China Education and Research Network (CERNET), China Mobile Tietong, Beijing Gehua CATV Network (BGCTV), China Netcom (CNC), and China Broadcasting Network (newly received a telecom operating license in May 2016).
+Other minor carriers include China Education and Research Network (CERNET), China Mobile Tietong, Beijing Gehua CATV Network (BGCTV), China Netcom (CNC), and China Broadcasting Network.

 Data center providers in China